terrapower/armi/doc/user/user_install.rst

 * `Python <https://www.python.org/downloads/>`_ version 3.6 or later (preferably 64-bit)

+  .. warning:: Python 3.9 was released in October 2020 and some of ARMI's
+      dependencies are non-trivial to build for it at the moment.
+Thus, the installation process of ARMI will be easier if you have Python 3.6 -- Python 3.8 until the dependencies catch up.

+  .. admonition:: The right Python command

+     Python 2 and Python 3 often co-exist on the same system.
+Whether the ``python`` command refers to Python 2 or 3 depends on operating system and configuration.
+Under some circumstances ``python3`` or ``pip3`` will need to be used in place of ``python`` or ``pip`` to target the correct version.
+You can verify your version by running ``python -VV``.
+You can also refer to the Python executable with a full path.

 You also likely need the following for interacting with the source code repository:

 * `Git <https://git-scm.com/>`_